timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 23-BURIAL BENEFITS/CHAPTER 23-BURIAL BENEFITS.md

 * (4) For purposes of this subsection:

-  * (A) The term "veteran" includes an individual who dies in the active military, naval, or air service.
+  * (A) The term "veteran" includes an individual who dies in the active military, naval, air, or space service.

   * (B) The term "surviving spouse" includes a surviving spouse who had a subsequent remarriage.